Liver Problems Treatment

 - Fever: In case you are experiencing fever and body ache, you can take aspirin or acetaminophen.
 However, this should be avoided by children.

 With the treatment, one should take ample precautions while stepping out the home.
 Also, the patient should be careful about the dosage to avoid an overdose.
+If you wish to discuss about any specific problem, you can consult a doctor.

 Lung diseases are some of the most common diseases suffered by human beings throughout the world.
 Smoking and infections are responsible for most lung diseases.
 The lungs perform one of the most important functions of the body.
 It is also one of the most active organs in the human body and hence lung problems can arise due to problems in any other part of the body.